Akrog/cinderlib/docs/topics/volumes.rst

 - `snapshot_id`: ID of the source snapshot used to create the volume.
 This will be filled by *cinderlib*.

-- `host`: In *Cinder* used to store the *host@backend#pool* information, here we can just keep some identification of the process that wrote this.
+- `host`: Used to store the backend name information together with the host name where cinderlib is running.
+This information is stored as a string in the form of *host@backend*.
+This is an optional parameter, and passing it to `create_volume` will override default value.
+Issues will arise if parameter doesn't contain correct information.

 - `size`: Volume size in GBi.